Why Users Leave Your Website – And How To Fix It

 Reaching the incorrect audience

 Reaching the correct audience should be one of the most critical aspects of your marketing strategy.
 If you are bringing the wrong audience to your website, they definitely won’t stick around.
-If your ideal customer is a man between the ages of 18 and 25, but the traffic you are bringing in is mostly middle-aged women, then you certainly won’t get the results that you are hoping for.
+If your ideal customer is a man between the ages of 18 and 25, but the traffic you are bringing in is mostly middle-aged women, it’s no surprise your conversion rate is going to be low.

 Now, this is course has less to do with your site and more to do with your marketing and SEO efforts.
-For example, if you are using Google Ads and you haven’t set the correct parameters to match your ideal audience, then you are wasting your money.
+For example, if you are using Google Ads but aren’t precise in your targeting, you’re wasting your money.

 While narrowing down the audience you are trying to advertise and market to won’t necessarily deter visitors from bouncing entirely, but it will remove from the equation people who are not going to engage with your website or brand in the first place.